 The Kern County Air Pollution Mitigation Fund fulfills the intent of a series of settlements between the Sierra Club and residential building developers in the Bakersfield area.
 It supports direct, pro-active projects in Kern County designed to reduce particulate or ozone air pollution.

 The Puget Sound Stewardship and Mitigation Fund is dedicated to protecting the water quality of Puget Sound.
-It is open to a wide range of groups, from tiny grassroots groups to organizations with annual budgets up to $250,000.
+It is open to a wide range of groups, from tiny grassroots groups to larger, established organizations.

 The Southeast Madera County Responsible Growth Fund was created to fulfill the intent of a settlement between the Madera Oversight Coalition and Castle and Cooke to encourage comprehensive environmental planning and responsible growth policies in Madera County.

 The Mike Chappell Fund for the Spokane River supports environmental project activities that will improve the water quality of the Spokane River Watershed.

 Our Grassroots Funds award small grants to small community-based groups.
 Applicants’ previous fiscal year’s expenses must be $100,000 or less to be eligible.
 We currently have two grassroots funds in California.
 Our Puget Sound Stewardship & Mitigation Fund also grants to groups of grassroots size.